GoddeerisEdouard/MarketplaceNotifier/README.md

         request_url = data["request_url"]
         new_listings = data["new_listings"]
         # do something with the new listings
+        # be aware, new_listings are sorted from newest to oldest
         # ...

     # ... setup cog and load the extension